When Does the Season Begin?

 Where Do Team Members Meet for Training Sessions?

 Team members meet for each training session near the Race Shack at the bottom of Squirrel Cage about 15 minutes before the start of the session.
-Children should be ready to start immediately, with all gear, clothing and lift passes on and ready to go.
+Athletes should be ready to start immediately, with all gear, clothing and lift passes on and ready to go.
 Coaches and training groups will leave the Race Shack area promptly at the beginning of each training session.
-At the conclusion of each training session, parents of younger team members can pick up their children at the same location.
+At the conclusion of each training session, parents of younger team members can pick up their athletes at the same location.

 What Are the Age Groups for Alpine Racing?